openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 Mispredicted JAL or JALR instructions must not alter the RAS content.

 ..
-TO_BE_COMPLETED: Specify the behaviour when RAS is saturated
+TODO: Specify the behaviour when RAS is saturated

 .. include:: port_ras.rst